What is the difference between prepaid funerals, funeral bonds and funeral insurance?

 Funeral insurance

 Funeral insurance is an ongoing premium product, similar in structure to life insurance.
-You pay monthly premiums ($50 to $100 per month is common, per Consumer Action Law Centre sources) for the duration of your life.
+You pay monthly premiums for the duration of your life.
+Moneysmart's worked example shows a policy costing $20 a fortnight (about $43 a month) at age 58, rising to over $40 a fortnight (about $87+ a month) by age 71.
 On death, the insurer pays a lump sum to your beneficiary.

 What consumer advocates say:

-ASIC MoneySmart explicitly states that funeral insurance premiums often exceed the payout.
+ASIC MoneySmart says your premiums could cost you more than your funeral: if you live another five to 10 years, you may end up paying more in premiums than the cost of the funeral.
 The Consumer Action Law Centre has campaigned against funeral insurance practices, particularly in Aboriginal and Torres Strait Islander communities where aggressive door-to-door sales have been documented.
 CHOICE has also published critical coverage of funeral insurance pricing.

 The arithmetic problem: